 But what if we listen to the real Jesus about achieving happiness, joy and contentment.
 Then we get a good lesson about what kills joy, steals contentment, and robs us of happiness.

 If any of you want to be my followers, you must forget about yourself.
 You must take up your cross each day and follow me.
 If you want to save your life, you will destroy it.
 But if you give up your life for me, you will save it.
 What will you gain if you own the whole world but destroy yourself or waste your life?
 (Luke 9:23-25)

 Then He said to them, “Beware, and be on your guard against every form of greed; for not even when one has an abundance does his life consist of his possessions”.
 (Luke 12:15)

-Unlike happiness, Joy comes from an intimate and contact-full walk with God that helps us put materialism in its place.
+Unlike happiness, joy comes from an intimate and contact-full walk with God that helps us put materialism in its place.
 (John 15)

 Joy releases me from crushing expectations that I place on others or things to “make me happy”.
 I no longer insist that there is supposed to be someone out there who “completes me”.

 Joy is in the form of “Life” that Jesus spoke of (John 10:10)–the kind of life that can stand tall and true no matter what may come; whether our circumstances are happy or sad–whether we have little or much–whether our old mate smells or gets a big raise.

 For those of us who are bent towards being pleasure and happiness seekers, may Jesus’ words and example become our own.